Hilary Gardner

 Hilary Gardner is an American jazz vocalist.
+She is a member of the vocal trio Duchess with Amy Cervini and Melissa Stylianou.

 Career

-She grew up in Wasilla, Alaska.
+Gardner grew up in Wasilla, Alaska.
 At an early age she was attracted to the voice of Ella Fitzgerald, particularly the album Ella Fitzgerald Sings the Cole Porter Songbook.
 She has also expressed admiration for Patsy Cline, Aretha Franklin, Joni Mitchell, and Tom Waits.
 She was a member of the Alaska Children's Choir.
 She studied classical voice and performed with the Anchorage Opera.
 Her professional career began singing country music in bars in Wasilla.
 She moved to New York City, and for ten years she worked as a waitress.

 In 2010 she appeared in Come Fly with Me, a Broadway musical choreographed by Twyla Tharp around the music of Frank Sinatra.
 Gardner sang in front of a 17-piece big band.
 Her first solo album, The Great City, was a tribute to New York.
 She recorded The Late Set with pianist Ehud Asherie.

-In 2013 she became a member of the vocal trio Duchess with Amy Cervini and Melissa Stylianou.
-The group was inspired by The Boswell Sisters.
+In 2013 she co-founded the vocal trio Duchess with Amy Cervini and Melissa Stylianou.
+The group is inspired by The Boswell Sisters.
 The arranger is Oded Lev-Ari, co-owner of Anzic Records.